Lancashire Union Railway

 The Lancashire Union Railway ran between Blackburn and St Helens in Lancashire, England.
 It was built primarily to carry goods between Blackburn and Garston Dock on the River Mersey, and also to serve collieries in the Wigan area.
-Most of the line has now closed, except for the St Helens-to-Wigan section that forms part of the main line between Liverpool and the North.
+Most of the line has now been closed, except for the St Helens-to-Wigan section that forms part of the main line between Liverpool and the North.